eonil/CocoaPlusPlus/DESIGN PRINCIPALS.md

 -	Base classes are not exposed directly by default.

 	To keep simplicity, all base class functionalities will not be exposed directly.
-	Instead, every classes will have `as~` series method to provide access to base class features.
+	Instead, classes may have `as~` series method to provide access to base class features.
 	Where appropriate, some base class features may be exposed directly.
-This is fully case-by-case, but hiding is the default choice.
+This is fully case-by-case, and hiding is the default choice.

 -	No direct overriding.

-	If you want to override a method, you should subclass correspoding `Observer` class, and set it to the instance.
+	Cocoa uses observer pattern primarily rather then overriding, and usually overriding is wrong pattern.
+In most cases we don't need method overriding.
+	Anyway some ancient Cocoa classes are still using method overriding to implement observer pattern (yes, that's wrong!), and those classes needs special treatment.

+	I am currently using several different approaches to provide method overriding mechanism, but none of them are overriding C++ method directly.
+Every features will be separated into a separated observer class.
+Usually they will become a part of delegate object.
+I believe this is patching a design bugs in old Cocoa classes.